void-linux/void-packages/Manual.md

 by blanks, i.e `pycompile_module="foo blah"`.

-- `pycompile_dirs`: this variable expects the python directories that should be `byte-compiled` recusively by the target python version.
+- `pycompile_dirs`: this variable expects the python directories that should be `byte-compiled` recursively by the target python version.
 This differs from `pycompile_module` in that any path may be specified, i.e `pycompile_dirs="usr/share/foo"`.

 > NOTE: it's expected that additional subpkgs must be generated to allow packaging for multiple